gradosevic/ag-custom-admin/readme.txt

 * Added +/- indicators to admin menu editor
 * Custom top bar logo can be of any width.
 Height is expanded to 28px
 * Saving custom scripts to database instead of saving to files
-* Fixed error message on wordpress thickbox window
+* Fixed error message on WordPress thick-box window
 * Removed About WordPress message on top bar logo(on mouseover)
 * Using %BLOG% variable as hyperlink on login page image
 * Few other fixes on WordPress top bar
 * Fixed color bug on admin menu hover()

 = 1.2.6 =
-* Fixed hidding top bar issue for site pages
+* Fixed hiding top bar issue for site pages
 * Fixed issues with custom content on Dashboard page.
 Any custom HTML can be used now.
 * Custom CSS script support
 * Custom JAvaScript support